jsingh41/jsingh41.github.io/_posts/2020-01-19-women_who_tri.md

 ---
 layout: post
-title:  "Women Who Trie"
+title:  "Women Who Tri: A Reluctant Athlete's Journey Into the Heart of America's Newest Obsession"
 author: juhi
-categories: [ books, tutorial ]
+categories: [ books, excerpts, inspirational, fitness]
 image: assets/images/10.jpg
 ---

-“If you can’t fly, then run.
+_“If you can’t fly, then run.
 If you can’t run, then walk.
 If you can’t walk, then crawl.
-But whatever you do, you have to keep moving” - Martin King Luther Jr.
+But whatever you do, you have to keep moving” - Martin King Luther Jr._

+# Excerpt
  - I had as many doubts as all of us.
 Standing at the start line, we are all cowards
  - And then, I do the only thing that was left for me to do.
 I begin
  - Never underestimate the power of dreams and the influence of human spirit.
 The potential for greatness lives within all of us.